 - Have completed a Fifth Pathway program provided by an LCME accredited medical school.

-St. Elizabeth Youngstown Hospital requires all international medical school graduates to hold a valid J1 Visa unless they have been granted permanent residence or are already a U.S. citizen.
+St. Elizabeth Youngstown Hospital requires all international medical school graduates to hold a valid J1 or H1B Visa unless they have been granted permanent residence or are already a U.S. citizen.

 The selection process for all residencies includes an emphasis on consideration of the applicant’s preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.